 Some medical professionals still feel underpaid despite being well above the average salary for their level.
 For these professionals, the next best thing is to explore different options to help further their careers.
 These could come in the form of other job-related perks, or even promotions.

-Take note that getting promoted may require putting in more effort than usual, such as attending seminars and getting certification, to qualify for a higher position.
+Take note that getting promoted may require putting in more effort than usual, such as attending seminars and getting a certification, to qualify for a higher position.

 3. The Right Approach

 A big part of succeeding in negotiations depends on taking the right approach.
 Making a case isn’t just about presenting the right facts; it also involves a lot of sales pitching and building good rapport.
-You should also avoid sounding too emotional or imply that they are entitled for a raise.
+You should also avoid sounding too emotional or imply that they are entitled to a raise.
 Making a point about your value to the employer in a concise, confident method works much better.

 Working in the healthcare industry may have its unique set of challenges, but properly negotiating and succeeding in getting a raise helps make these challenges worth the trouble.